Hunger Day for companies

 The fund also supports the Voluntary Rescue Service that helps the authorities e.g. in finding missing persons.

-Collection expenses are expenses caused from acquiring the donations, such as the printing and mailing costs of donation request letters, acquisition costs of the collection equipment, marketing costs, and fees collected by external service providers, including operators and banks.
+The amount of collection expenses is monitored by the board and council of the Finnish Red Cross.
+Collection expenses are expenses caused from acquiring the donations, such as fundraising personnel expenses, the printing and mailing costs of donation request letters, acquisition costs of the collection equipment, marketing costs, and fees collected by external service providers, including operators and banks.

 In addition to life-saving aid supplies and their delivery costs, the Disaster Relief Fund can cover the salary costs of Finnish Red Cross aid workers operating in disaster and crisis areas.
 Such helpers include doctors, nurses and logisticians working in the areas.
 The Finnish Red Cross does not carry out international aid operations from Finland using volunteers.